Mohamed-Ashour/todo-app-frontend/README.md

 the app should be running on localhost:4200

 Note:

-in order for the app to function you need to have a running api you can use [this](https://github.com/Mohamed-Ashour/todo-app-api) as your api or use your own
+in order for the app to function you need to have a running api

+you can use [this api](https://github.com/Mohamed-Ashour/todo-app-api) or make your own.